How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Though successful apps can bring huge returns on investment, the sobering reality is that app development costs can be quite high.

-Eventually, Andre used the funding he acquired to work with us to create a social video challenge app that has inspired people to contribute their share in protecting people and the planet.
+Eventually, Andre used the funding he acquired to create a social video challenge app that inspired people to contribute their share in protecting people and the planet.

 Idea theft: What if my app idea is stolen?

 Like identity theft, which has destroyed many lives, idea theft could destroy your app idea.
-When I say idea theft, I am referring to the possibility that someone else will steal your app idea and make money from it instead of you.
+When I say idea theft, I am referring to the possibility that another individual or company will steal your app idea and make money from it instead of you.

 The possibility of having your app idea stolen could lead you to a dark rabbit hole of fears that could jeopardize the success of your app business.
 If you let the fear of idea theft loom large in your mind, you might do the following unproductive behaviors: